abiee/links-tree/README.md

 Notes
 -----
 The server fetchs the target site every 5 minuts.
 You should wait until the server cache for the first time.
+It follow links at second level.

 Setup
 -----